khulnasoft/integrations-core/khulnasoft_checks_base/README.md

-# Datadog Checks Base
+# Khulnasoft Checks Base

 [![Latest PyPI version][1]][7]
 [![Supported Python versions][2]][7]

 ## Overview

-This package provides the Python bits needed by the [Datadog Agent][4] to run Agent-based Integrations (also known as _Checks_).
+This package provides the Python bits needed by the [Khulnasoft Agent][4] to run Agent-based Integrations (also known as _Checks_).

 This package is used in two scenarios: